 - Fabric

-- War Host servers
+- Was a server of the server

 - 6 Enterprise Virtual Array storage systems

 - Browser for controlling the HSV Element Manager

 - StorageWorks Management Appliance (SWMA)-where the HSV Element Manager resides

 Become familiar with the configuration requirements and the physical layout of your Enterprise Virtual Array (see the documentation that came with your hardware).
 Also, read the documentation and release notes for the additional hardware and software used throughout your SAN.